When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

-However, for my clients it’s often a welcomed side effect of addressing hormone imbalances, calming the nervous system, and regulating the body’s processes.
+When it comes to my clients in their 40s and 50s, I’m not particularly eager to focus on perimenopause weight loss.
+However, for my clients weight loss is often a welcomed side effect of addressing hormone imbalances, calming the nervous system, and regulating the body’s processes.

 I believe there are far more important things to worry about than weight loss when it comes to our health and frankly, our lives.
+As Glennon Doyle famously said, “Your body is not your masterpiece — your life is.”

 Perimenopausal women can have difficulty with weight loss and it can affect their health and their lives.
 Fortunately, I have 7 strategies for perimenopause weight loss that can help improve overall health for 40-55-year-old women.

 I prefer to focus on supporting my client’s heart, hormone, bone, and brain health.
 As well as their mental focus, energy, enthusiasm, sex drive, strength, power, and joy.
-Often when we focus on these things, perimenopause weight loss is a welcome side effect.
+Often when we focus on these things, weight loss is a welcome side effect.

-In fact, in the last session of our Healthy Perimenopause to Menopause Transition Program, one of the women lost 12 pounds in 6 weeks.
-To her the weight loss was not her goal, it was just a side effect of regaining her morning energy, having decreased pain, and suffering from fewer autoimmune disease symptoms.
+In fact, in our coaching program, one of our clients lost 12 pounds in 6 weeks.
+The weight loss was not her goal, it was just a side effect of regaining her morning energy, having decreased pain, and improving her immune health—all benefits of having balanced hormones.

 Best of all she felt hopeful and back in control of her health and her energy after feeling like she was sleepwalking through her life for years.
+Weight is just one small factor when women decide to improve their health.

 What To Do To Optimize Perimenopausal Health and Get The Side Effect of Perimenopausal Weight Loss?